baranga/baranga.github.io/_posts/2017-06-23-git-flow-for-gitlab-projects.md

 ---
 layout: post
-title:  "Use git-flow on gitlab projects with merge requests"
+title:  "Use gitflow on gitlab projects with merge requests"
-categories: development
+categories: blog
 ---

 I use [gitflow-avh][gf-avh] and [gitlab][gl] for several years and I'm quiet happy